mars0i/depniche/doc/whyNicheDepTypes.md

   options are limited to popular languages such as Java, C++, Python.
 There's one Javascript ABM library, but last I checked it wasn't very full-featured.
 We can get a long way without an ABM library, but it's a nice thing.
-There is a list of options here: https://en.wikipedia.org/wiki/Comparison_of_agent-based_modeling_software
+There's a list of options here: https://en.wikipedia.org/wiki/Comparison_of_agent-based_modeling_software